-The PlayStation 4 is a seriously annoying console.
-There.
-I said it.
-And, if you’ll bear with me, I’ll explain why I feel that way.
+The PlayStation 4 is a seriously annoying console, and if you’ll bear with me, I’ll explain why I feel that way.

 I hate loud noises.
 In fact, I’m not really a fan of any unnecessary noise at all.
 It comes from a life spent living in a house where the floors creak at the lightest touch and the pipes hiss like angry snakes trapped in the walls if so much as a drop of water is summoned from one of the taps.